facebookresearch/latent-space-priors/README.md

 # Leveraging Demonstrations with Latent Space Priors

-This is the source code release for the paper [Leveraging Demonstrations with Latent Space Priors](TODO LINK TO ARXIV).
+This is the source code release for the paper [Leveraging Demonstrations with Latent Space Priors](https://arxiv.org/abs/2210.14685).
 It contains pre-training code (VAE, latent space prior, low-level policy) and code to train high-level policies with different prior integrations.
-Pre-trained policies are provided as well (see below).
+Pre-trained models are provided as well (see below).

 ## Prerequisites